AndyMc3000/lawn-genie-ci-milestone-4/README.md

 > - [x] “I want to be able to easily register on the site and store my personal delivery information for automatic retrieval at the checkout when making purchases."
 > - [x] “I want to get an email confirmation/verification email after I register for an account."
 > - [x] “I want to be able to easily login or logout of my account from every page."
+> - [x] “I want to be able to view a Blog page and relvant infromative Blog post articles."
+> - [x] “I want to be able to sign up to receive a newsletter in order to get information about new products, promotions, and lawn care advice/articles."

 -----------------------